Skip to main content

 You can find your Speech Service endpoint and API key in the Azure AI Foundry portal or the Azure Portal under your Speech Service resource's Keys and Endpoint section.

-After creating the deployment, go to ConfigurationSettingsAI and select this deployment under Default Speech-to-Text Deployment.
-This enables the microphone button in AI Chat profiles and Chat Interactions that have speech-to-text enabled.
+After creating the deployment, go to Settings -> Artificial Intelligence and select this deployment under Default Speech-to-Text Deployment.

 Configuring Azure Speech via appsettings.json

-Instead of creating Azure Speech deployments through the admin UI, you can define them in appsettings.json.
-This is useful for sharing speech-to-text deployments across all tenants without per-tenant configuration.
+Instead of creating Azure Speech deployments through the admin UI, you can define them in appsettings.json:

 {